 Dining at & around Travaasa Hana…

-There is also a Thai restaurant within walking distance and, certain nights of the week, other driveable options include beachside barbecue dinners (and sometimes lunches) at the nearby Koki Beach and “clay oven wood-fire” pizzas on Friday and Saturday nights.
+Also just a short walk away, a Thai restaurant awaits.
+Other driveable options may include beachside barbecue dinners (and sometimes lunches) at the nearby Koki Beach.
+Plus “clay oven wood-fire” pizzas on Friday and Saturday nights.
 Just look for the colorful signs posted by the main road as you drive past Travaasa Hana.

-For a limited time, Travaasa Hana is also offering a special fly-to-Hana-free bonus when you book three or more all-inclusive “Total Travaasa” nights, which are not available for kids under 16, so your mileage with this offer may vary.
+Occasionally, Travaasa Hana offers a fly-to-Hana-free bonus when you book three or more all-inclusive “Total Travaasa” nights.
+Note: this is not available for kids under 16, so your mileage with this offer may vary.
 Call reservations for details at 1-888-820-1043.